-It was previously demonstrated that, due to the low activation energy in organicinorganic complex lead halides, ion migration can easily proceed during the voltage application, which screens the external electric field.43-45 The accumulated mobile ions initiate chemical reactions, which can also be accelerated by heating and/or light irradiation.^{46,47}
+It was previously demonstrated that, due to the low activation energy in organicinorganic complex lead halides, ion migration can easily proceed during the voltage applying, which screens the external electric field.43-45 The accumulated mobile ions initiate chemical reactions, which can also be accelerated by heating and/or light irradiation.

-In addition to the migration of vacancy ions, an external electric field in combination with exposure to light can also initiate an electrochemical reaction in a perovskite material.48 Previous studies have shown that the model perovskite material MAPbI3 is an electrochemically active system with mobile methylammonium cations and iodide anions.
+In addition to the migration of vacancy ions, an external electric field in combination with exposure to light can also initiate an electrochemical reaction in a perovskite material.
+Previous studies have shown that the model perovskite material MAPbI3 is an electrochemically active system with mobile methylammonium cations and iodine anions.

-Also, by Soohyun Bae et al. the appearance of an external electric field during the operation of a perovskite solar battery was confirmed.49 They demonstrated that an external electric field initiates the migration of ions in the perovskite layer, which ultimately leads to a rapid drop in the PCE of solar cells.
+Also, by Soohyun Bae et al. the appearance of an external electric field during the operation of a perovskite solar battery was confirmed.
+They demonstrated that an external electric field initiates the migration of ions in the perovskite layer, which ultimately leads to a rapid drop in the PCE of solar cells.
 Thus, the stability of perovskite solar cells is closely related to the current-voltage characteristics of the perovskite material and its electrochemical stability (Figure 6).

 Figure 6.
-PCE drop depending on the external electric field demonstrated by S. Bae et al. Reproduced with permission from ref.49 Copyright 2016, ACS
+PCE drop depending on the external electric field demonstrated by S. Bae et al.